thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ### Update JSON To Generic Meta
 This script will utilize the generic field's values set in the `constants/nft_details.js` file and create a new `genericJSON` directory which will contain the metadata that you want to mint for the unrevealed NFTs.
+Ensure that you have updated the generic fields within the `constants/nft_details.js` file before running the script as it will use these fields to build the new generic json files.

 <img width="569" alt="Screenshot 2022-01-14 at 11 34 41" src="https://user-images.githubusercontent.com/52892685/149493069-446f1000-d0a4-4dcc-a199-566e7ea1b8a0.png">